-The A23a is the world's largest iceberg: 4,000 km2, twice the size of London and three times the size of New York.
-Formed in 1986, this gigantic block of ice is now beginning its drift, leaving Antarctica for the warmer waters of the Southern Ocean.
-On board, a host of passengers.
+The A23a is the world's largest iceberg: nearly 4,000 km2, twice the size of London and three times the size of New York.
+Born in 1986, this ice giant has been drifting in the Southern Ocean for almost 40 years.
+Today, it is heading dangerously towards South Georgia, endangering not only the island's ecosystem but also the lives of its passengers.

-Combining superb satellite and underwater shots, this documentary takes us on a formidable odyssey aboard this immense raft of ice, to meet its passengers with uncertain destinies.
+Combining satellite and underwater footage, this documentary takes us on a sensational odyssey aboard this immense raft of ice, to meet its passengers with uncertain fates.

 Direction: Bertrand Loyer